LukeNarke/jslogicpractice/README.md

 ## From here

-Putting all kinds of js logic in this repo for reference
+Putting all kinds of js logic in this repo for reference and usage